secar600/secar-documents/source/extended_gas_target.rst

 To ensure the oxygen sensor is calibrated correctly:

 - Everytime the system is fully vented and the chamber is open to air, check the oxygen monitor on the control page (see :numref:`CSS_Screen`) .
 It should be reading around 19 - 20 percent.
-If the system was fully vented with dry nitrogen but not opened to air and then you open the air vent valve (labelled as :code:`AIR VENT` found on the JENSA scroll pump), the oxygen monitor shows something around 12 - 14 percent, depending on how much oxygen is in the system.
 - There is a vent valve and its associated needle valve (see :numref:`air_leak_valve`) for intentionally introducing air into the system when the system is fully ON and running and prior to hydrogen operation.
 These valves are used so that the hydrogen lead operator can check the interlocks that are set on the system regarding oxygen content of the gas target, while it is running hydrogen, to ensure those interlocks are working properly.
 To do this, prior to the hydrogen operation and as part of the prestart checklist, perform the following:

     - Notify the FRIB control room that they will hear a voice alarm related to oxygen content of the SECAR gas target.